ccat3z/stars/README.md

 * [neilpang/wgcf-docker](https://github.com/neilpang/wgcf-docker): CloudFlare warp in docker
 * [win12-online/win12](https://github.com/win12-online/win12): Win12 Online
 * [quantum5/win2xcur](https://github.com/quantum5/win2xcur): win2xcur is a tool that converts cursors from Windows format (*.cur, *.ani) to Xcursor format.
 It also contains x2wincur which does the opposite.
 * [Fmstrat/winapps](https://github.com/Fmstrat/winapps): Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
+* [Fmstrat/winapps](https://github.com/Fmstrat/winapps): Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 * [Winetricks/winetricks](https://github.com/Winetricks/winetricks): Winetricks is an easy way to work around problems in Wine
 * [winfsp/winfsp](https://github.com/winfsp/winfsp): Windows File System Proxy - FUSE for Windows